 GM has also tapped its own OnStar system to urge people to buckle up.
-When drivers press the OnStar button for non-emergency requests, the system will remind them to “stay buckled up” during NHSTA’s Click it or Ticket campaign that runs until June 1.
+When drivers press the OnStar button for non-emergency requests, the system will remind them to “stay buckled up” during NHTSA’s Click it or Ticket campaign that runs until June 1.

 Jeff Boyer, vice president of GM global vehicle safety said in a statement that it is essential for safety that people develop the habit of fastening their seat belts every time they use their vehicles.